knutsp/core-ticket-55942/README.md

 # core-ticket-55942
 Demo add/updating and getting options/meta as proposed by knutsp in https://core.trac.wordpress.org/ticket/55942#comment:78.

+See file [functions.php](https://github.com/knutsp/core-ticket-55942/blob/main/functions.php) for the logic.
+This not a patch, not even close to.

 Go to Tools - Demo options/meta (wp-admin/tools.php?page=core-ticket-55942) for an UI

 # The problem (as I have understood it)